elliotsymons13/devenvironment/README.md

  - (The above two can be mitigated when running in a VM using host settings)

 # Usage
-Follow these intructions to configure the development environment on an Ubuntu 18LTS or 20 host.
+Follow these instructions to configure the development environment on an Ubuntu 18LTS or 20 host.
 It has been roughly tested on each.
 The system must be installed as described below, in the $HOME directory.
 This will ensure dotfiles sit 'in place' and are used normally.

 Install Ubuntu into VM/host as desired.
 Login.
 Run the GUI software updater to completion or not at all (to avoid dpkg lock conflicts).
 Restart as prompted and login again.